codlark/cls-docs/docs/Syntax.md

 Every other character is left alone and passed along without transformation.
 This includes the semicolon above and the various separators and delimiters described elsewhere.
 Escapes are transformed after the whitespace is stripped from a value, so a single `\s` would create a value of " ".
 This can be used to put whitespace at the edge of a value.

-When using the brikWork dialect of CSV escape syntax can be used to include a comma in a value.
+The brikWork dialect of CSV escape syntax can be used to include a comma in a value.

 ### File Paths
 A file path is a path to a file or folder in the file system.
 Properties that take paths have their value marked with `-PATH` in their description.
 Because brikWork uses the same character as Windows uses as a file path separator, the forward slash is also allowed as a file path separator by brikWork, and will be converted as appropriate.

-    source: imgages/backgrounds/[type].png
+    source: images/backgrounds/[type].png

 # Generation

 Generation is the process of turning a parsed layout into cards.
 If no data is present, only one card will be generated, and the index and total briks will all resolve to `1` or `[]`.

 If there is data present, each row will generate at least one card.
-If the data contains a column named repeat that column must only contain numbers, positive only and no unit, and each row will generate as many cards as specified by the repeat value.
+If the data contains a column named `repeat` that column must only contain positive numbers with no unit, and each row will generate as many cards as specified by the repeat value.

 For each row, each element of the layout is processed.
 For each element, each property text is turned into a value, then that element is drawn to the card.
 Cards sit in a buffer until they are exported.
 Errors in parsing the file, turning text into values, or trying to use values to draw elements, will cause an error to be reported to the user.